 Wet playing a vinyl record is not a cureNever wet play a vinyl record in an attempt to quiet the crackle and pops.
 Doing so only forces the abrasive sludge deeper into the grooves as the needle makes its way around the record possibly doing irreversible damage.
 This makes the record sound even worse as the crud has dried embedding the dirt throughout the record.
 Read more on why you shouldn't wet play records.
 If you want to reduce static pops when playing a record then get one of these.

 Keep fingers off the recordHow do you handle a vinyl record?
 Never touch the record's playing surface with your bare hands or fingers as your body oil will transfer onto the record attracting even more dust thereby affecting sound quality.
 Always hold a record by its outer edges only.
 If you accidentally touch a record, it's best to immediately clean it with a liquid record cleaner or isopropyl alcohol and waiting for the record to dry before putting it back in its sleeve.

 Your T-shirt or towel is not a record cleanerResist the temptation to wipe your vinyl record with your shirt or dry cloth no matter how soft it may feel.
 This will scratch and scuff the record and only move the dirt around.
-For dry cleaning or light touch up, use a carbon fiber record cleaning brush as it actually discharges static and lifts dirt without damaging the vinyl record.
+For dry cleaning or light touch up, use this special kind of record cleaning brush as it actually discharges static and lifts dirt without damaging the vinyl record.

 View step-by-step directions on how to clean records.